Delivery mode of the Juris Doctor in 2023

 Students who are registered for ongoing support

 Student should be aware that registration for Special Consideration (ongoing support) does not necessarily grant the student access to class recordings.
-Students are issued with an Academic Adjustment Plan (AAP) which may or may not recommend access to class recordings is a separate process and is assessed case by case, based upon the evidence provided by the applicant.
-Class recordings will be made available to students who are registered for Special Consideration (ongoing support) who can demonstrate that:
+Students are issued with an Academic Adjustment Plan (AAP) which may or may not recommend access to class recordings as an appropriate reasonable adjustment based on the student’s circumstances.
+Circumstances where class recordings may be made available to students who are registered for Special Consideration (ongoing support) include cases where:

 - Their capacity to attend classes will routinely be disrupted through medical conditions, carer, religious or other commitments for which they are registered, and/or

-- Medical conditions, carer, religious or other commitments for which they are registered impairs their capacity to cognitively participate in classes i.e. significant concentration impairments.
+- Medical conditions, carer, religious or other commitments for which they are registered impair their capacity to cognitively participate in classes, ie significant concentration impairments.

 Students who are not registered for ongoing support

 Students who are not registered for special consideration (ongoing support) will be provided access to class recordings in limited circumstances.
 Class recordings will be made available to students who can demonstrate that medical grounds or personal circumstances (eg bereavement, illness of a family member, family violence, temporary carer responsibilities) or religious commitments will cause them to miss class for five (5) or more consecutive days.